yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 eae.
 ```

 It only needs one pass through the language model.
 This efficiency, combined with its impressive performance on a variety of tasks, has made this simple technique the go-to choice for prompting.
-But we can do better.
+For certain tasks, though, straightforward techniques that build on top of CoT prompting can yield even better results.

 # When One Answer Isn't Enough